Syrian Civil War Fast Facts

 May 6, 2013 - A US official tells CNN that Israeli forces conducted an airstrike in Syria on May 5, as well as one the previous week.
 Sunday's strike targeted a research facility in a mountainous area near Damascus and weapons that were to be transferred to Hezbollah, and the earlier strike targeted Fateh 110 missiles stored at the Damascus airport.

-May 17, 2013 - The UN's refugee agency reports that over 1.5 million Syrians have left their country to escape the war.
+May 17, 2013 - The UN's refugee agency reports that more than 1.5 million Syrians have left their country to escape the war.

 May 27, 2013 - European Union nations end the arms embargo against the Syrian rebels.